Getting Medicare While Traveling or Living Overseas

 Local Elder Law Attorneys in Your City

-Certain Medicare Advantage plans may provide Part C food benefits in addition to Part A hospital, Part B medical, and Part D prescription drug coverage.
+Certain Medicare Advantage plans may provide Medicare Part C food benefits in addition to Part A hospital, Part B medical, and Part D prescription drug coverage.
 They may also supply vision, dental, and hearing coverage.
 The Medicare Advantage plans available to you depend on your state.

 Potential enrollees should also be wary of predatory marketing practices and evaluate their options before committing to a plan.
 Even if you qualify for a Medicare Advantage plan with food benefits, traditional Medicare could be a better option for you, depending on your circumstances.

-Qualifying for grocery benefits through a special needs plan generally requires an individual to have an underlying condition.
+Qualifying for grocery benefits through a special needs plan generally requires an individual to have a qualifying health condition.
 Examples of conditions that can qualify a person for Medicare Advantage food benefits include diabetes, cancer, heart disease, kidney disease, end-stage renal disease, arthritis, an autoimmune disorder, and obesity.

 Less common is long-term meal delivery coverage for those homebound with chronic medical conditions.